Yard8/LaravelShoppingcart/README.md

 Run the Composer require command from the Terminal:

     composer require yardeight/shoppingcart

-If you're using Laravel 5.5, this is all there is to do.

-Should you still be on version 5.4 of Laravel, the final steps for you are to add the service provider of the package and alias the package.
-To do this open your `config/app.php` file.

-Add a new line to the `providers` array:

-	YardEight\Shoppingcart\ShoppingcartServiceProvider::class

-And optionally add a new line to the `aliases` array:

-	'Cart' => YardEight\Shoppingcart\Facades\Cart::class,

-Now you're ready to start using the shoppingcart in your application.

-**As of version 2 of this package it's possibly to use dependency injection to inject an instance of the Cart class into your controller or other class**

 ## Overview
 Look at one of the following topics to learn more about LaravelShoppingcart